prenagha/launchbar/Updates.lbaction/Contents/Scripts/README.md

 The action will search for custom actions in `~/Application Support/LaunchBar/Actions`.
 You may override this by setting a local `ActionsDir` preference.

-The action will attempt to download newer actions when possible.
+The action will attempt to download newer action versions when possible.
 It will download to `~/Downloads`.
 You may override this by setting a local `DownloadDir` preference.
 Set this preference to `SKIP` to disable downloading entirely.

 ## Preferences Example
 ```